Joint supervision and exchange programs

 The newly established TUM-University of Alberta Joint Supervision Program enables participating TUM doctoral candidates to do a 6-12 months research stay at the University of Alberta under the supervision of their co-supervisor. [more]

-The TUM-Beihang Research Exchange Program offers TUM doctoral candidates the opportunity to do a 3-6 months research stay at one of China's top universities. [more]
+The TUM-Tsinghua Research Exchange Program offers TUM doctoral candidates the opportunity to do a 3-6 months research stay at China's leading university for many years in a row. [more]